sysfce2/AviSynth_Yadifmod2/vapoursynth/readme.md

 		 2 = Use SSSE3 + SSE2 + SSE routine if possible.
 When SSSE3 can't be used, fallback to 1.
 		 3 = Use SSE4.1 + SSSE3 + SSE2 + SSE routine if possible.
 When SSE4.1 can't be used, fallback to 2.
 		 4 = Use SSE4.1 + SSSE3 + SSE2 + AVX routine if possible.
 When AVX can't be used, fallback to 3.
-		 others(default) = Use AVX2 + AVX routine if possible.
-When AVX2 can't be used, fallback to 4.
+		 others = Use AVX2 + AVX routine if possible.
+When AVX2 can't be used, fallback to 4.(default)

 ### Changelog: